Pre-Kindergarten Guide

 • Associate's or Bachelor's degree in Early Childhood Education or Child Development, OR CDA/Montessori/Reggio credential

-• Minimum 2 years of experience working with 3–5-year-olds in a structured group setting (classroom, not solely one-on-one care)
+• At least 2 years of experience working with 3–5-year-olds in a structured group environment (classroom setting, not exclusively one-on-one care)

-• Demonstrated success leading play-based learning that produces observable developmental growth
+• Proven track record facilitating play-based learning that produces measurable developmental progress

-• Proven capacity to document developmental milestones objectively and consistently on a weekly basis using a structured framework or rubric
+• Demonstrated ability to objectively and consistently document developmental milestones on a weekly basis using a structured framework or rubric

-• Strong relationship-building and emotional attunement: Capacity to establish trust rapidly, interpret emotional cues accurately, and apply individualized motivators to drive engagement
+• Strong relationship-building and emotional attunement: Capacity to establish trust rapidly, interpret emotional signals accurately, and apply individualized motivators to increase engagement

 • Co-regulation and frustration scaffolding: Support children through emotional surges using calm modeling and structured emotional coaching

-• Ability to work full-time on-site in New York City, NY
+• Available to work full-time on-site in New York City, NY

 Meet a successful candidate